 Want an extra-crispy crust?
 How to reheat pizza in oven

 Like reheating a steak or reheating a rotisserie chicken, reheating pizza in your oven is a great option if you want a crispy, crunchy crust.
 You’ll have to wait a bit for the oven to preheat and for the pizza to warm up, but the result will be a delicious slice that’s almost as good as it was on day one.
 The one secret that makes all the difference?
 Preheat your baking pan while you’re preheating the oven.
 Placing the cold pizza on a hot surface helps make sure the bottom reheats properly.
 Here’s how to reheat pizza in oven:

-- Preheat your oven to 450 degrees Fahrenheit.
-(In order for reheated pizza to have a crispy crust, you’ll need to crank up the heat.
-Professional pizza ovens can get as hot as 900 F.) Make sure your baking pan is in the oven while it is preheating.
+- Place your baking pan in the oven, then preheat your oven to 450°F. (In order for reheated pizza to have a crispy crust, you’ll need to crank up the heat.
+Professional pizza ovens can get as hot as 900°F.)

-- Remove the baking pan from the oven when it has reached 450 F, (be careful, it’s hot!) and put your pizza on it.
+- Using pot holders, remove the baking pan from the oven when it has reached 450°F (be careful — it’s hot!), and put your pizza on it.

 - Return the pan to the oven and let the pizza bake for 10 minutes.

 - Pull out your slices from the oven and let them rest on the hot pan for five minutes before enjoying.